-Her stories and poems often include things she has seen and learned on her travels.
-Her six favorite things are dark chocolate, visiting the beach and ocean, shooting her Mongolian horse bow (primitive archery), shooting pool, shooting long guns, and hearing from readers.
+Some of Debra’s favorite things are dark chocolate, visiting the beach and ocean, shooting her Mongolian horse bow (primitive archery), shooting pool, shooting long guns, watching sunsets all over the world, and hearing from readers.
 Cards, letters, and messages are treasured gifts, like finding that perfect shell upon the beach.

 Debra signing her first book at Burkes Book Store in Memphis, TN 2009 Photo by Monica Parks